anomen-s/save-games/2024-the-talos-principle/README.md

 # World A
 * unlock: box, connector
+* easter egg: beyond fake wall where A8 would be

 ## A1
 * star: hidden switch before chamber Only the Two of Us

 ## A2
 * star: locked gate and force field close to start (get keys from one of the chambers)
+* terminal on far end of the island
+* easter egg: bottle in water to the right from entrance to Hall of Windows
+* easter egg: bottle in water left from the second terminal

 ## A3
 * star: press buttons 7 and 20 in on the pillars in the center

 ## A4
 * star: hidden room in the first chamber on the right side, use connector on pillar
+* easter egg: Floppy disk on pillar close to start
+* easter egg: walkie-talkie - at the end of main path jump down and turn right
+* easter egg: easter egg - end of path behind first chamber on the right side

 ## A5
 * paint